Your browser is not supported or outdated so some features of the site might not be available.

 Apple vs Bose

-Bose and Apple are strong competitors in the world of premium in-ears and often trade first and second place on most "best of" lists.
+Bose and Apple are strong competitors in the world of premium in-ears and often trade first and second place on many "best of" lists.
 While Apple's headphones offer seamless integration with the rest of the brand's product ecosystem, Bose provides more variety in its lineup, with better customizability and a top-of-the-line active noise cancellation (ANC) system that's made them a go-to for peace and quiet.
-However, they lack other Apple-exclusive features, like Spacial Audio and Adaptive EQ.
+However, they lack other Apple-exclusive features, like Spatial Audio and Adaptive EQ.
 For more info, check out our article on the best Bose headphones.

 Apple vs Sennheiser